Senior citizen robbed at gunpoint on Vidalia Riverwalk - Mississippi's Best Community Newspaper

 Multiple law enforcement agencies arrested Joshua Dewayne Frazier, 37, within 30 minutes of the robbery, Vidalia Police Chief Joey Merrill said.

-A man, believed to be Frazier, reportedly came up behind the victim, who was between 80 and 85 years old, as the victim was entering the bathroom after 9 a.m.
+A man officers think to be Frazier allegedly came up behind the victim, who was between 80 and 85 years old, as the victim was entering the bathroom after 9 a.m.
 Wednesday, Merrill said.

 “The subject had a pistol and tied the older man up with a phone charging cord,” Merrill said.
 “The victim was a little shaken up but he is fine.”